weiju/zmpp2/README.md

   me about it through your discussions.
 I would not be working on this project without you.
-- Eric Forgeot and Fredrik Ramsberg for providing tons of advice and teaching me Inform and Z-Machine details
+- Eric Forgeot and Fredrik Ramsberg for providing tons of advice and teaching me how internationalization works in Inform and Z-Machine
-- Ruben Ortega for showing me the Kindle version of ZMPP, which inspired me to start a Glulx core within ZMPP
+- Ruben Ortega for showing me his Kindle version of ZMPP, which inspired me to start a Glulx core within ZMPP
 - Carlos Sanchez for lots of testing and advice for Superglus support
 - Eliuk Blau for the support to implement the sound feature